KevinKra/Notes/certifications/aws/solutions_architect/combined_resource.md

 1. What is an **event** in CloudTrail?
 1. What are the two types of events that can be logged in CloudTrail?
+1. XX What is a CloudTrail management event?
+1. XX What is a CloudTrail data event?
 1. Can a trail be applied to one region or all regions?
 What the best practice regarding this?
 1. Where are events logged, where are events logged for global services?
 1. CloudTrail, with multi-region trail enabled, only enables the tracking of regional services (EC2, S3, RDS, etc.) and not global services like IAM, CloudFront, WAF, R53, and so on.
 What do you need ot to to track global services with multi-region CloudTrail?